 If you don’t have a default news app that comes with your smartphone, there are other options.
 Feedly, Flipboard, and other RSS Aggregators collect your favorite news stories in one convenient app, and can be customized by topic.
 And, just like with email newsletters, most large publications have their own smartphone apps that are free to users.

-Say what you want about “fake news”, there are a lot of real news stories circulating on social media as well.
-The key is finding the right sources, fact-checking and not relying on your friends or followers to feed you the headlines.
+Say what you want about “fake news”, there’s a lot of real news stories circulating on social media as well.
+The key is finding the right sources and fact-checking.
+Don’t rely on your friends or followers to feed you the headlines.

 I follow a number of news outlets on both Facebook and Twitter, which allows me to get my news directly from the source and in real time.
-On Facebook, breaking stories get mixed in with the puppy pictures and vacation updates from my friends.
-But on Twitter, I have an isolated list that contains only news outlets, so I can quickly scroll through my feed without distraction from other brands or followers in the way.
+On Facebook, breaking stories are mixed in with the puppy pictures and vacation updates from my friends.
+But on Twitter, I have an isolated list that contains only news outlets.
+I can quickly scroll through my feed without distraction from other brands or followers in the way.

 Twitter also does a great job of breaking the news via its trending topics.
 If there is something big happening, chances are the Twitterverse is having a conversation about it.
 In 2016, some of Twitter’s top hashtags focused on the Olympics (#Rio2016), #Election2016, #Trump, #Brexit, #BlackLivesMatter – and, of course, #PokemonGo.
 Hashtags are not only a good way to get the news, but also to gauge the public’s feelings on controversial issues.

 And when in doubt, go straight to the source.
 It never hurts to leave a tab open in your browser to your favorite news outlet, and check it throughout the day.
 It doesn’t matter which one you choose – if the news is breaking, all the media giants will have the story up within minutes.